Water resources and land use management

 In general, industrial zones and parks suffer from lower-than-average occupancy rates (<30%).
 And although land conversion for industrial use has negative social impacts such as an increase in outmigration, plans for the further development of industrial zones and parks are undeterred with 30 million hectares of potential fertile land converted to largely empty industrial zones.

-Outmigration and urbanisation
+Outmigration and urbanization.

 Over the last years, the Mekong Delta has experienced a drastically increasing trend towards cross-regional outmigration, with the majority migrating to HCMC in search for employment while remaining relatively close to their home provinces.
 Within the delta, Can Tho is the only province experiencing net in-migration.